mattbierner/code2020/_posts/2020-10-16-file-icon-themes.md

 Change the file type icons shown in the explorer and in tabs.

-Run 'Preferences: File Icon Theme' to change the file icon theme and to search for additional file icon theme extensions in the marketplace.
+Run `Preferences: File Icon Theme` to change the file icon theme and to search for additional file icon theme extensions in the marketplace.